LuisBoto/GoosebumpsTextAdventure/README.md

 All the story blocks created from the original book can be found on "res/storyBlocks".
 Some blocks are meant to serve as a start screen or menu options, too.

+## Try it out
+You can give it a go at: https://luisboto.github.io/GoosebumpsTextAdventure/